vchain-us/docs/site/vcn/user-guide/quick-start.md

 # Quick start

 ## Overview
-`vcn` is the *Command Line Interface* for the CodeNotary platform.
+`vcn` is the *Command Line Interface* for the Codenotary platform.
 Basically, it can [notarize and authenticate](notarization.md) any of the following kind of assets:

 - a **file**
 - an entire **directory** (by prefixing the directory path with `dir://`)